Adjunct Professor, Department of Mechanical Engineering and Materials Science, University of Pittsburgh (September 2016 -)

 - (3) Y. Ueda and N. Saito, The inf-sup condition and error estimates of the Nitsche method for evolutionary diffusion-advection-reaction equations.
 Japan Journal of Industrial and Applied Mathematics, Vol. 36, Issue 1 (2019).

-- Mathematical analysis for the parameter choice for stabilization methods in fluid problem
+- Mathematical analysis for the parameter choice in stabilization for fluid problem